-Contact our Family Law Solicitors in London
+Contact our London Family Law Solicitors

 Forensic accountancy and freezing orders are merely two strategies that can be used in cases where one party to a high-net-worth divorce is suspected of not providing full financial disclosure.
-Your family law Solicitor will consider all possible avenues to ensure you receive a fair financial settlement.
+Your family law solicitor will consider all possible avenues to ensure you receive a fair financial settlement.
 Therefore, they should be your first port of call when it comes to navigating the choppy legal waters of a contentious divorce.

 The second being an Anton Piller Order – a court order which requires the defendant in proceedings to permit the claimant or their legal representatives to enter the defendant’s premises in order to obtain evidence essential to the claimant’s case.